 Choosing different foods to eat with lower greenhouse gas emissions is just one way you can lower your individual carbon footprint.
 For example, learning how to limit your food waste can make a huge difference too.

 Want to know what foods are good for the planet?
-Keep an eye out for an upcoming article looking at the 10 best foods to eat for greenhouse gas emissions!
+Check out our related article on the 10 best foods to eat for greenhouse gas emissions!